 3. Centrifugal Sand Separators – This type of filter works using centrifugal force.
 It is capable of removing 98% of the particles 74 microns and greater.
 The pros of this system include no cartridges and no filter media to be replaced.
 The cons include the manual flushing out of the sand that accumulates within the separator.
 Here is a link to our list of Sand Separators.
 Check out which one would work for you!

 4. Rusco Spin-Down Filter Screens – This system uses a screen to get rid of sediments.
-This filter system doesn’t need to cleaning on a regular basis, but it requires manual flushing regularly.
+This filter system doesn’t need to clean on a regular basis, but it requires manual flushing regularly.
 To make this system last longer, find the coarsest mesh possible.

 As you can see, you have many choices where water-sediment systems are concerned.
-The main task lies in choosing the most appropriate option for your water sediment problem.
+The main task lies in choosing the most appropriate option for your water-sediment problem.